-Student Financial Services at Concordia University Texas (CTX) utilizes the qualitative and quantitative Academic Standing Progression policy of the University as listed in the Academic Information Section of this catalog.
+Student Financial Services at Concordia University Texas (CTX) utilizes the qualitative and quantitative Academic Standing Progression policy of the University as listed in the Academic Information Section of this catalog (Academic Standing Progression, Academic Evaluation Standard, tables 1 and 2).
 In addition to those measurements students must complete their academic program within the federally mandated maximum permissible timeframe (not to exceed 150% of the published length of the program).
 Application of these requirements includes all terms of enrollment, whether or not aid was awarded or received.